IrtizaNasar/p5-2.vscode/README.md

 This extension does not add any VS Code settings.
 All configuration is done through the project creation wizard.

 ## Release Notes

+### 1.0.5

+- Fixed reference links in hover documentation to navigate directly to specific function pages

 ### 1.0.4